Wastewater Operations & Assistance

 Of these activities, inspecting NPDES-permitted facilities constitutes the largest use of resources, as Pennsylvania has over 10,000 permitted wastewater facilities.
 Each year BCW develops a Compliance Monitoring Strategy (PDF) (CMS) to identify objectives for completing inspections of NPDES-permitted facilities during a federal fiscal year.
 The CMS is transmitted to the U.S. Environmental Protection Agency.

 DEP generally conducts over 4,000 NPDES inspections and completes over 500 NPDES enforcement actions annually.
-A 5-year history of inspections and enforcement actions are available below:
+You can review NPDES inspection, violation, and enforcement actions by visiting the Wastewater Reports page.